-The NCAA Tournament will create its own stars over the next three weeks.
-For some, it will be the greatest moment of their athletic lives and we’ll never see them on an NBA court.
+College basketball tournaments will create their own stars over the next four weeks.
+For some, it will be the greatest moment of their athletic lives and we'll never see them on an NBA court.

 For others, it will be a springboard to a great pro career.

 Even though many will spend several years in the league, what they accomplished in college may overshadow what they do for a paycheck.

 If you're a college basketball junkie and a card collector, we've put together a March Madness starting five...a quintet of the best 1970s NBA rookie cards of players who made their name in college basketball.
 Click the name to see the player's cards on eBay.